philip-roy-jones/Self-Care-Microservice/README.md

 ## Notes

-- The sentiment model (`cardiffnlp/twitter-roberta-base-sentiment-latest`) downloads on first run.
+- Sentiment analysis is performed using [VADER](https://github.com/cjhutto/vaderSentiment), a lexicon‐ and rule‐based model included in the `vaderSentiment` library (no external downloads required).
 - Messages are categorized into `positive`, `neutral`, and `negative` and selected at random.

 ## License